symfony/symfony-docs/cookbook/logging/monolog.rst

 .. tip::

     If you need some dependencies in your processor you can define a service by implementing the ``__invoke`` method to make it callable.
-You can then add it in the
+    You can then add it in the processor stack.

 .. _Monolog https://github.com/Seldaek/monolog